jonasbtn/helipad_detection/README.md

 ## 14. Apply Shadow Detection

 Our second custom filter looks for the presence of shadow inside the bounding boxes.
 The object used is `src.bb_analysis.run_shadow_detection`.
 The results are saved into the meta files.
+Below are examples of the shadow detections on helipads and on false positives :

 ![alt text](https://github.com/jonasbtn/helipad_detection/blob/master/data/ShadowIllustration.PNG?raw=true)